DTStack/molecule/website/docs/advanced/customize-workbench.md

 In addition to some built-in atomic [Components](../api/namespaces/molecule.component), Molecule also provides basic **Workbench,SideBar, Editor, ActivityBar, MenuBar, Panel, StatusBar** and other core [**UI components**](../guides/extend-workbench), so that developers can **reassemble** their own **Workbench** according to their needs.

 :::tip
-All the codes in this article are based on the [molecule-demo](https://github.com/DTStack/molecule-examples/tree/main/packages/molecule-demo) project in [Quick Start](../quick-start).
+All code demos in this part are based on the [molecule-demo](https://github.com/DTStack/molecule-examples/tree/main/packages/molecule-demo) project in [Quick Start](../quick-start).
 :::

 ## Custom Workbench Example